trevor-fawcett/terraform-modules/codedeploy-lambda/readme.md

-# CodeBuild Module
+# CodeDeploy Module for Lambda

-Provides a CodeBuild project for a specified purpose (test, package, etc) along with associated roles/policies.
+Provides a CodeDeploy Application and Deployment Group for a Lambda package, along with associated roles/policies.